You notice entries like these in

-Note: The attribute name in brackets (“ucsAttr”) may vary
+Note: You must adopt the attribute name in brackets

-These entries indicate an attribute field not being indexed for faster search.
-In case you see these messages really often you might generate an index for the attributes in question (“ucsAttr”).
+These entries indicate attributes not being indexed for faster search.
+In case you see these messages really often you might generate an index for the attributes in question (

 Note: To create the index you have to stop your OpenLDAP server.
 This causes interruption in service.
 The indexing should not take more than a couple of minutes.
 Consider to perform these steps during maintenance.

-systemctl stop slapd /usr/share/univention-ldap/ldap_setup_index --add-eq ucsAttr systemctl start slapd
+systemctl stop slapd /usr/share/univention-ldap/ldap_setup_index --add-eq ucsAttr1 --add-eq ucsAttr2 systemctl start slapd

 First, make sure (r)syslog will log all messages from ldap and not suppress due to flooding: